Alabama school band director says he was 'just doing my job' before police arrested him

 “Put him in handcuffs,” an officer is later heard saying.
 The stadium lights are cut off shortly before the band finishes.

-Mims said after the song ended that he was pulled from the director's podium.
+Mims said after the song ended that he was pulled from the conductor's stand.
 Officers are seen in the video apparently trying to arrest him, in a scrum of bodies.
-Students can be heard screaming as the arrest plays out.
+Students in the 145-member band can be heard screaming as the arrest plays out.

+Mims said he was confused by what was happening.
+He said Wednesday that the two bands were doing what is sometimes called a fifth quarter show in which bands perform as attendees leave the stadium.
+He said he wasn’t trying to be defiant, but rather was attempting to wrap up the song.

 Police said in a statement Friday that officers decided to take Mims into custody after the confrontation.
 They said Mims refused to put his hands behind his back and that the arresting officer said he was pushed by the band director, which led to the use of the stun gun.
 Mims was arrested on charges of disorderly conduct, resisting arrest and harassment.

+"You will see that my client never struck or never attempted to strike an officer,” state Rep. Juandalynn Givan, who is Mims’ attorney, said during a Wednesday news conference.

+Mims and the officers who approached him are Black.
+Both high schools have majority Black student bodies.
+“This wouldn't have happened in Mountain Brook.
+This wouldn't have happened in Hoover.
+And everyone in this room knows that," Givan said, referring to affluent majority-white cities in the Birmingham area.

-Mims disputed the police claims that he pushed an officer.
-He said he is currently on administrative leave from the school system.
+Mims said he is currently on administrative leave from the school system.
+The Alabama Education Association, which represents teachers and other public school employees, said it was asking the school system to let Mims return to work.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.